 Here’s a summary of what the study entailed and the findings:

-- After 30 days, results showed that all groups had an increase in hemoglobin levels.
+- After 30 days, each group showed an increase in hemoglobin levels.

 - Interestingly, the group that consumed dates had strong results.
 Strong enough for the researchers to conclude that dates could be used in place of iron supplements.

 - The groups that consumed dates, as well as the group that consumed the date drink, had fewer bowel issues compared to the group that took iron pills.
 Since high doses of iron pills tend to cause constipation, this outcome was seen as yet another reason why dates could be a good alternative to iron pills.